vault27/Foundation/bgp.md

 - Type 2 - MAC/IP advertisment route
 ## Load Share with BGP in Single and Multihomed Environments

+## iBGP

+Configuration overview
+- Enable router process with AS number - the same on all routers
+- Configure router id
+- Configure neighbors with specifiying their AS number - the same
+- Configure update source
+- Configure address families
+- Configure communities
+- Configure route reflector
+- Configure dynamic neighbors if necessary: listen range, if request arrives from it put it to specified group, which is already configured

 ## Configuration

 **Origin code IGP**